kavia-common/simple-portfolio-223536-223574/PortfolioWebApp/README.md

 ## Environment

 No new environment variables are required.
-If present, the following are optionally used at runtime for SEO:
+If present, the following are optionally used at runtime:

+SEO
 - REACT_APP_FRONTEND_URL (recommended) — Base site URL used to compute the canonical URL and JSON-LD schema
 - REACT_APP_API_BASE (fallback) — Used only if REACT_APP_FRONTEND_URL is absent

+Analytics (optional; GA4)
+- REACT_APP_ANALYTICS_ID — GA4 Measurement ID (e.g., G-XXXXXXX).
+Analytics only initializes when REACT_APP_NODE_ENV === 'production'.
+- REACT_APP_NODE_ENV — Should be 'production' to enable analytics initialization.

+Contact Endpoint (optional)
+- REACT_APP_CONTACT_ENDPOINT — If set, the Contact form will POST JSON payloads to this endpoint using fetch with debounce and accessible status updates.
+When absent, the form remains client-only and performs no network calls.

 Never include secrets in the client.
+These variables are non-secret feature toggles only.

 ## Accessibility